IsTheMormonChurchSexist/IsTheMormonChurchSexist.github.io/README.md

-# ISTMCS
+# Is The Mormon Church Sexist?
-Is the Mormon Church sextist?
 Yes.
+Yes it is.